 QBuild will also contribute $25 per fortnight additional employer superannuation to your QSuper or nominated superannuation fund account.
 For apprentices, the payment will correspond proportionately with the year of your apprenticeship.

-Your ordinary working hours as a full-time QBuild tradesperson is 8 hours and 26 minutes per day, worked over a nine-day fortnight, between 6:00am and 6:00pm, Monday to Friday.
-In working these hours, you will accrue and have access to one rostered day off (RDO) each two-week period.
+Your ordinary working hours as a full-time QBuild tradesperson are 8 hours and 26 minutes per day, worked over a 9-day fortnight, between 6:00am and 6:00pm, Monday to Friday.
+In working these hours, you will accrue and have access to 1 rostered day off (RDO) each 2-week period.

 Iyesha – 1st year apprentice electrician, Far North Queensland

 An apprenticeship with QBuild in the electrical field is a fantastic pathway to a rewarding career that provides great hands-on experience.
 And if you are a woman there is nothing stopping you from entering a trade.